SymfonyCasts/design-patterns/sfcasts/strategy-benefits.md

 data in different locations, like the filesystem or a database.

-Instead of trying to accomplish that with a bunch of code inside of the `Session` class itself, the `Session` class accepts a `SessionStorageInterface`.
+Instead of trying to accomplish that with a bunch of code inside of the `Session` class itself, `Session` accepts a `SessionStorageInterface`.
 We can pass whatever session storage strategy we want.
 Heck, we could even use environment variables to swap to a different storage at runtime!

 Where else is the Strategy Pattern used?
 Well, it's subtle, but it's actually used in a lot of places.
-Anytime you have a class that accepts an Interface as a constructor argument, especially if that interface comes from the *same* library, that's quite possibly the Strategy Pattern.
-It means that the library author decided that, instead of putting a bunch of code in the middle of the class, it should be abstracted into another class. *And*, by type-hinting an *interface*, someone *else* can swap out the implementation (in this case, the session storage) for *any* implementation.
+Anytime you have a class that accepts an interface as a constructor argument, especially if that interface comes from the *same* library, that's quite possibly the Strategy Pattern.
+It means that the library author decided that, instead of putting a bunch of code in the middle of the class, it should be abstracted into another class. *And*, by type-hinting an *interface*, they're allowing someone *else* to pass in whatever implementation - or *strategy* they want.

 Here's another example.
 Over on GitHub, I'm on the Symfony repository.
-Hit "t" and search for `JsonLoginAuthenticator`. this is the code behind the `json_login` way of logging in with Symfony.
-One common need with the `JsonLoginAuthenticator` is to use it like normal... but then take control of what happens on success: for example, to control what JSON that's returned after authenticating.
+Hit "t" and search for `JsonLoginAuthenticator`.
+This is the code behind the `json_login` security authenticator.
+One common need with the `JsonLoginAuthenticator` is to use it like normal... but then take control of what happens on success: for example, to control the JSON that's returned after authentication.

 To allow for that `JsonLoginAuthenticator` allows you to pass in an `AuthenticationSuccessHandlerInterface`.
-So instead of *this* class trying to figure out what to do on success, it allows *us* to pass in a custom implementation of that gives us complete control.
+So instead of *this* class trying to figure out what to do on success, it allows *us* to pass in a custom implementation that gives us complete control.

 Think you've got all that?
 Great!
 Let's talk about the Builder Pattern *next*.